rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 ```
 ![Horiz_range](/Plots/Horiz_range_5.png "Horiz_range")

-### How would dimensional terms change if we consider cyclical variation in horizontal range?
+### How would dimensional terms change if we would consider cyclical variation in horizontal range?

 Now we re-fit the previous best-fit model using cyclic cubic splines with both _weekly_ (values from 1 to 7) and _seasonally_ (cycles from 1 to 5) as predictors to account for cyclic seasonality in horizontal range
 ```